xuanyucodes/personal_dbs_seed/README.md

 1. While implementing Redux may be tedious (and may require further modules like Thunk for Axios calls), it would make the code a lot cleaner as there will be fewer props being sent down the components.

 2. Passwords are stored in plaintext for the backend.
-Can probably hash them as a security feature.
+Can probably hash them using bcrypt as a security feature.